-At the 2020 Annual Meeting, more than 94% of the votes cast on the advisory vote on the executive compensation proposal were in favor of our named executive officer compensation as disclosed in the proxy statement, and as a result, our named executive officer compensation was approved by our stockholders.
-Our Board and Compensation Committee reviewed these final vote results.
+At our 2021 annual meeting of stockholders, more than 94% of the votes cast on the advisory vote on the executive compensation proposal were in favor of our named executive officer compensation as disclosed in the proxy statement, and as a result, our named executive officer compensation was approved by our stockholders.
+Our

+Board and Compensation Committee reviewed these final vote results.
 Given the significant level of support, no changes to our executive compensation policies and decisions were deemed necessary at that time based on the vote results.